What to Give a Dog with Upset Stomach: 10 Remedies

-In most cases, that is not a cause for concern, and this issue will go away in a day or two.
+In most cases, that is not a cause for concern and will disappear in a day or two.

-Note that if your dog is frequently showing signs of stomach upset, especially if they are accompanied by vomiting and/or diarrhea, they may have a food allergy, are sensitive to specific foods or ingredients, or there might be a medical problem that needs to be addressed with a veterinarian.
+However, note that if your dog frequently shows signs of stomach upset, especially if accompanied by vomiting and/or diarrhea, it may have a food allergy, be sensitive to specific foods or ingredients, or have a medical problem that must be addressed with a veterinarian.

-But you can handle a dog with an upset stomach on occasion with a minor dietary adjustment and some home remedies.
+But you can occasionally handle a dog with an upset stomach with a minor dietary adjustment and some home remedies.

-Common tell-tale signs of a dog with upset stomach are:
+Common tell-tale signs of a dog with an upset stomach are:

 • Vomiting